Guns N’ Roses were in turmoil in 1995.

 “I was really pulling for them when I saw that on the news.
 However, it’s something that you could see coming, unfortunately.”

-This temporarily killed their momentum, with the next few shows played in front of half empty arenas, but Nu-GNR gradually managed to turn things around by sending those fans away with glowing reviews.
+This temporarily killed their momentum, as the next few shows took place in front of half-empty arenas, but they gradually turned things around via strong performances.

 “I was in the hotel with Buckethead when we heard Axl wasn’t coming.